epogrebnyak/runnable-python/docs/resources/student-checklist.md

 - Files can be opened, read, and written using Python's built-in functions.
 - File operations include opening a file with `open()`, reading with `read()`, and writing with `write()`.

+### Reading from internet

+- Not possible in the Pyodide programming enviroment, but easy with `httpx` or `requests` libraries where they work.

 <!--